pinglu85/algoExpert/Easy/binary-search.md

 ### Recursive Approach - O(log(n)) time | O(log(n)) space, where the n is the length of the input array.

-Instead of using a while loop, I am going to define a recursive function that is going to be called on each search range.
-I am going to pass in two pointers that keep track of the start position and the end position of the search range to the recursive function, and also pass in the array and the target integer.
-The base case of the recursive function is going to be a start pointer that exceeds the end pointer.
+Instead of using a while loop, I am going to define a recursive function that is going to be called on each subarray that remains to be explored.
+The recursive function is going to take in the input array, the target integer and two pointers, the `left` pointer and the `right` pointer, which specify the starting index and the ending index of the subarray to be explored.
+The base case of the recursive function is the `left` pointer is greater than the `right` pointer.

 ### Recursive Solution